kevinlondon/kevinlondon.github.io/_posts/2018-06-05-more-code-review-best-practices.md

 * **Better**: What's preventing the code from configuring the database connections once?

-### Yes / No Questions

-Open-ended questions allow the other person to explain their thinking.
-Yes / no questions can feel like they're leading to an expected answer.
-For example:

-* **Avoid**: Do you think we should refactor this?
-* **Better**: How can we design this so we can reuse it in the other section?

-The first question implies that the answer should be "YES!" -- it's a question in form only.
-The second question could start a discussion.

-## Approach Recommendations

-We can make code reviews more effective by making changes in how we approach them.

-### Comment on the Good Stuff

-Code reviews are conversations and not a _"This is what's wrong with your code"_ exercise.
-Point out positive aspects of the code.
-If a developer has improved, mention the improvement!
-If you learn something new from reading their code, mention that too.

 ### Offer Context

 I've started to leave comments on my code reviews for others to understand the